Mattress Support Layers Explained: A DIY Guide

 An illustration of a zoned pocket coil unit.

-Why DIYers ❤️ Pocketed Coils
+Why DIYers ❤️ pocketed coils

 • Excellent airflow keeps things cool